Calling for a mindset shift

 Are you following society’s expectations to retire?

-Choosing the golf course or something more purposeful?
+Are you choosing the golf course or something more purposeful?

 Since I was a young woman, I have seen life in chapters, like in a book.
-Many of my chapters have been close to what you would expect in length.
+My chapters have been close to what you would expect in length.
 Others have been quite a bit shorter than I planned, as life happens, like when my Dutch husband passed away and left me a widow with two small boys at age forty.
 That forced me to start the next chapter without him and move on.

-When you are writing a book, you can choose how many chapters you create.
+When writing a book, you can choose how many chapters you create.
 But when it comes to your work life, society has come up with a hard-stop rule for how many chapters you are supposed to have, based on an old paradigm that’s said to have originated in Germany in 1889, when the German government started paying retirement pensions at the age of 65.
 The average lifespan at that time was only 50 years.

 How many more years are you planning to live?

-At 65, the wellness guru and New York Times bestselling author of I Have Decided To Live 120 Years: The Ancient Secret to Longevity, Vitality, and Life Transformation, Ilchi Lee, intentionally decided to live 120 years.
-He came to this decision after realizing that his limiting belief about ageing had clouded his perception of how he could live a creative and productive life into older age.
+At 65, the wellness expert and New York Times bestselling author of “I Have Decided To Live 120 Years: The Ancient Secret to Longevity, Vitality, and Life Transformation”, Ilchi Lee intentionally decided to live 120 years.
+After realizing that his limiting belief about ageing had clouded his perception of how he could live a creative and productive life into older age, he came to this decision.
 He decided to take charge of the design of his life versus following the social norm of retiring at 65 and starting to fade away.

-How young are you, really?
+How young are you?

 Japan has the longest life expectancy in the world.
-The Japanese people often use a calculation method to reveal their physical and mental age and well-being regardless of their actual age.
+The Japanese people often use a calculation method to reveal their physical and mental age and well-being regardless of age.
 It’s simple if you want to try it.
 Multiply your current age by 0.7, and you get the age you are more likely to feel like rather than how many years you have lived.

 This means that a 40-year-old is like a 28-year-old, a 60-year-old is more like a 42-year-old, and an 80-year-old is like a 56-year-old.
 And don’t we often hear that the 60 is now the new 40?

-People want more out of life
+People want more out of life.

 So what about you?
-Please join us in replacing the so-called retirement period with your later years lived through many new chapters designed intentionally by you, full of passion and zest for living?
+Please join us in replacing the so-called retirement period with your later years lived through many new chapters designed intentionally by you, full of passion and zest for living.
 Let us know.

 And if you have a suggestion for a replacement word for ‘Retirement,’ please share.